-- Intended conditions of use (generic): Manufacture for use as an industrial coating, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN. - Known conditions of use: Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none. - Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are reasonably foreseen conditions of use and found none.
+Intended conditions of use (generic): Manufacture for use as an in-process intermediate, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

+Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.

+Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are reasonably foreseen conditions of use and found, based on patent searches, that it is reasonably foreseen that the new chemical substance may be used as an intermediate in different reactions.

 Summary: The chemical substance is not likely to present an unreasonable risk of injury to health or the environment, without consideration of costs or other nonrisk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant by the Administrator under the conditions of use, based on the risk assessment presented below.
 Although EPA estimated that the new chemical substance could be very persistent, the new chemical substance has low potential for bioaccumulation, such that repeated exposures are not expected to be cumulative.
-Based on test data on analogous chemical substances, EPA estimates that the chemical substance has low environmental hazard and potential for the following human health hazards: developmental/reproductive toxicity, neurological toxicity, and respiratory effects.
-EPA concludes that the new chemical substance is not likely to present an unreasonable
+Based on test data on analogous chemical substances, EPA estimates that the chemical substance has low environmental hazard and potential for the following human health hazards: irritation, sensitization, mutagenicity, neurotoxicity, reproductive toxicity, developmental toxicity, and systemic toxicity.
+EPA concludes that the new chemical substance